justinethier/husk-scheme/_posts/2014-02-26-Released-Version-3.16.markdown

         huski> x
         28

-- Added the following R<sup>7</sup>RS I/O functions:
+Added the following R<sup>7</sup>RS I/O functions:

 - `get-output-bytevector`
 - `get-output-string`
 - `open-input-bytevector`
 - `open-input-string`
 - `open-output-bytevector`
 - `open-output-string`
 - `read-string`
 - `write-string`

-- Added an `-i` command line option to `huski`.
+Added an `-i` command line option to `huski`.
 This option will start the interactive REPL after a file specified on the command line is executed, and has no effect if no file is specified.

-Haskell API:

-- The `Port` data type has been extended to include an optional in-memory buffer:

-        Port Handle (Maybe Knob)

-  These changes are isolated in husk, but if your code uses any `Port` constructors, you would need to change them, EG: `Port _ Nothing`.
+The Haskell API's `Port` data type has been extended to include an optional in-memory buffer: `Port Handle (Maybe Knob)`.
+This change is isolated in husk, but if your code uses any `Port` constructors, you would need to change them, EG: `Port _ Nothing`.